April 14, 2026 – 5 min read

 Ready to optimize your space efficiency and workplace experience?

-If you’re in charge of office space at a hybrid company, you don’t need more guesswork—you need reliable data and a platform that best supports your employees’ day-to-day work.
+If you’re in charge of office space at a hybrid company, you don’t need more guesswork—you need reliable data and a platform that best supports your employees’ daily work.

-MazeMap Workplace offers you the most comprehensive all-in-one platform on the market.
-Companies in 28 countries rely on MazeMap Workplace—and have improved space efficiency and employee satisfaction in over 1,000 offices worldwide.
+MazeMap Workplace offers you one of the most comprehensive all-in-one platforms on the market.
+Companies in 28 countries rely on MazeMap Workplace and have measurably improved both space efficiency and employee satisfaction in over 1,000 offices worldwide.

 Workplace Management Software: